pdxrconf/pdxrconf.github.io/content/pages/venue.md

   <h3>By car</h3>

   * **From I-5**: Take Exit 167 for Mercer St and continue straight.
-Turn left on 9th Ave N, then take the first right onto Republican St. The garage entrance in on your right.
+Turn left on 9th Ave N, then take the first right onto Republican St. The garage entrance is on your right.
   * **From 99-S (Aurora)**: Take the exit on the left toward Denny Way/Downtown.
 Keep left, take the first left onto Harrison St, and then the first left onto Dexter Ave N. Turn right onto Republican St and continue 1 block *past* the first UW garage for patients and employees.
 The visitor garage entrance is on your left on the next (850) block.
   * **From 99-N (Aurora)**: Take the exit toward I-5/Mercer St. Continue straight onto Republican St and continue 1 block *past* the first UW garage for patients and employees.
 The visitor garage entrance is on your left on the next (850) block.